DocsReleasesCommunityGuidesBlog

 -a, --kernel-arg strings Set additional kernel arguments

---kraftfile string Set an alternative path of the Kraftfile
+-K, --kraftfile string Set an alternative path of the Kraftfile

 --mac string Assign the provided MAC address

--M, --memory string Assign MB memory to the unikernel (default "64M")
+-M, --memory string Assign memory to the unikernel (K/Ki, M/Mi, G/Gi) (default "64Mi")

 -n, --name string Name of the instance

---network string Attach instance to the provided network in the format <driver>:<network>, e.g. bridge:kraft0
+--network strings Attach instance to the provided network, in the format <network>[:ip[/mask][:gw[:dns0[:dns1[:hostname[:domain]]]]]], e.g. kraft0:172.100.0.2

 --no-start Do not start the machine

---plat string Set the platform virtual machine monitor driver (default "auto")
+--plat string Set the platform virtual machine monitor driver. (default "auto")

 -p, --port stringArray Publish a machine's port(s) to the host